 School’s Out Days

-Both the Indianapolis YMCA and JCC Indy are offering spring break camps for children in the area!
+Both the Indianapolis YMCA and JCC Indy offer spring break camps for children in the area!
 YMCA has locations across the city with classic camp activities both inside and out, like arts and crafts, science and cooking projects, swimming, guest speakers, and field trips.
 Check out the area locations here and register online.
 At the JCC, spend Spring Break with safe, healthy, 100% social interaction for youth in grades K-5.
 Check out their Facebook event for more details.

 Spring Break Art Camps